“Sleep-deprived triathletes face an uphill battle”

 August 7, 2013

 Sleep-deprived triathletes face an uphill battle is the title of an article I read today.
-However, despite agreeing fully with its contents, here I am at five past eleven blogging about my training, because I promised that I would keep on track for a week!!!
+However, despite agreeing fully with its contents, here I am.
+It’s five past eleven and I’m blogging about my training because I promised I’d keep on track for a week!!!
 I really should have more sleep or rest on a daily basis!

-I often get asked about how often I have rest days, and the truthful answer is that despite being naturally lazy, I feel the need to follow my schedule and trying to combine marathon training with preparing for a sprint triathlon means that it’s not easy to fit them in.
+I frequently get asked about how often I have rest days.
+The truthful answer is that despite being naturally lazy, I feel the need to follow my schedule.
+Trying to combine marathon training with preparing for a sprint triathlon means that it’s not easy to fit rest days in.
 Also, how little exercise constitutes as a rest day?
 Does yoga count?
 How about stretching?
-The other issue is that I cycle to work five days a week – I’m not racing there on my road bike, but it’s still over 20 minutes of effort (albeit it doesn’t make me breathless).
+The other issue is that I cycle to work five days a week.
+I’m not racing there on my road bike, but it’s still over 20 minutes of effort (albeit it doesn’t make me breathless).

 Anyway, my meeting schedules got changed around with my first meeting postponed until later, which meant that I missed lunch out and had to scavenge a salad from the student union shop.
 I couldn’t find a vegetarian salad first of all, so I almost resorted to a Korean noodle pot, but then I saw it had 2000 calories in it – OMG!
 I was then very virtuous – I put it down and started hunting for a better alternative.
 Clearly, fortune saw my good deed so a single veggie salad appeared on the counter (or was dumped there by someone who was tempted by the unhealthy stuff!)

-I knew that I wouldn’t have time to swim after work, as I had to go and marshal at my club’s league race, so I was pleased when Rikki suggested that I play hooky and go swimming.
-It seemed like an incredibly naughty thing to do, despite the fact that I have arrived at work early several times this week, and I didn’t really have a lunch break.
-We went over to the pool and after doing a few lengths to warm up, I moved to the middle lane and timed myself doing 200m.
-That’s not an arbitrary distance, it’s how far I’ll have to swim in my next aquathlon: http://www.mountsbayharriers.co.uk/mbh-events/jubilee-pool-evening-aquathlons-2008/
+I knew I couldn’t swim after work, as I had to marshal at my club’s league race, so I was pleased when Rikki suggested that I play hooky and go swimming.
+It seemed like a naughty thing to do, despite the fact that I’ve arrived at work early several times this week, and I didn’t really have a lunch break.

-The last time I timed myself over 200m, it took 7:30, which seemed like a long time, so I swam it again and managed it in 5:30, so I’m guessing that I miscounted the first time.
-I was ecstatic as I thought that sounded like a really good time.
-The I looked at the results of the last aquathlon and found that the slowest swimmer did it in 4:40 🙁 So at my present ability, I would definitely be the last one out of the pool.
-The good news is that I reckon I can run two miles in 20 minutes, even in my current unfit state, so I may not finish last overall.
+The last time I timed myself over 200m, it took 7:30, which seemed like a long time.
+I swam it again and managed it in 5:30.
+The first time, I must have miscounted.
+I was ecstatic as I thought that sounded like a good time.
+Then I looked at the results of the last aquathlon and found that the slowest swimmer did it in 4:40.
+At my present ability, I would definitely be the last one out of the pool.
+The good news is that I can run two miles in 20 minutes, even in my current unfit state, so I may not finish last overall.
 Any, I digress…

 Today, I timed myself over 200m and did it in… 5:15.
 Yay!
 A swimming PB!
 And that included pausing twice because I thought a fast swimmer wanted to go ahead of me (he didn’t!)
 So, I might still be the last one out of the pool in Penzance, but at least I’ll know it’s not because I haven’t been trying.
 Will it be easier swimming in a salt-water pool?
 If so, that might help.

-After pedalling home like a crazy thing, Stu drove me to Weight watchers, where I had a small victory – a 6.5lb weight loss!!!
-My hard work this week has been rewarded… unfortunately, I celebrated a little too much after marshalling by eating delicious home-made cakes, but it will be back on the wagon tomorrow, with a 6:30am Run Camp session and the threat/promise of a long run in the evening.
-I should be doing 15 miles – will I manage to motivate myself to do it?
+After pedalling home like a crazy thing, Stu drove me to Weight Watchers.
+There I had a huge victory – a 6.5lb weight loss!!!
+My hard work this week has been rewarded.
+Unfortunately, I celebrated a little too much after marshalling by eating delicious home-made cakes.
+I will be back on the wagon tomorrow, with a 6:30am Run Camp session.
+There is also the threat/promise of a long run in the evening.
+I should be doing 15 miles.
+Will I manage to motivate myself to do it?

-Finally, if you’d like something to read, this link was tweeted to me today: http://www.kinetic-revolution.com/running-technique-6-ways-to-improve-efficiency/
+Finally, if you’d like something to read, this link was tweeted to me today: Running technique – Six ways to improve efficiency.